 As a species, we require human touch to survive and thrive.
 Our skin is the largest organ and physical contact distinguishes us from other animals.
 For young babies, the role of affectionate touch is even more important as it has a direct impact on their physical and psychological development.
-The benefits of human touch extends through to childhood, and can impact a child’s cognitive and emotional development.
+The benefits of human touch extend through to childhood, and can impact a child’s cognitive and emotional development.

 Our children need our affection – in big bear hugs and passing ruffles of the hair, in sought-after treasures wrapped in pretty paper and time spent playing “horsies” around the house.
 In Gary Chapman’s book “The five love languages of children”, he describes five ways a parent can show a child love – words of affirmation, time, acts of service, gifts and physical touch.

 In a predominantly Asian society like ours, we do not readily show affection to the ones we love, especially in public.
 We are generally a lot less expressive than our Western counterparts, even when it comes to our own family.
-Very likely, our own parents were not models of physical affection and did not hug us or say “I love you” a whole lot during our growing up years.
+Very likely, our own parents were not models of physical affection and did not hug us or say “I love you” a whole lot during our growing-up years.

 Yet research clearly indicates that children thrive in environments where they not only know they are loved – they feel it as well.

 The power of hugs cannot be underestimated.
-Dr Natalie Epton, Specialist Paediatrician and Neonatologist explains, “Hugging your baby has numerous benefits, including better regulated breathing and heart rate, temperature and blood sugar levels, as well as initiating breast feeding earlier and sustaining it for longer.
+Dr Natalie Epton, Specialist Paediatrician and Neonatologist explains, “Hugging your baby has numerous benefits, including better-regulated breathing and heart rate, temperature and blood sugar levels, as well as initiating breastfeeding earlier and sustaining it for longer.
 Studies on premature babies show that the practice of ‘kangaroo care’ (cuddling the baby skin-on-skin) improves weight gain, reduces breathing complications and is associated with earlier hospital discharge.”